Nanshan Temple (Sanya)

-Nanshan Temple (南山寺 (Nánshānsì, South mountain temple)) is a Buddhist temple located in Sanya, on China's Hainan island.
+Nanshan Temple (南山寺 (Nánshānsì, South mountain temple)) is a Buddhist temple located in Sanya, Hainan.
 The temple's name originates from a popular Buddhist expression. (福如东海, 寿比南山 (Good fortune is much as the East Sea; longevity is high as Nanshan)).
-On top of the temple, which stands on an artificial islet, is a white steel statue of Guan Yin, the Buddhist goddess of mercy.
+The Sanya Cultural Tourism Zone, in which the temple is located, also features an artificial islet with a white steel statue of Guan Yin, the Buddhist goddess of mercy.

 History

-The temple was built on April 12, 1988, to commemorate two thousand years of Buddhism in China.
+The temple was built on April 12, 1998, to commemorate two thousand years of Buddhism in China.
 It has a total area of 40,000 square metres.
 It contains several Tang dynasty replicas.

 The temple is owned and operated by two front groups of the Shanghai State Security Bureau, a branch of the Ministry of State Security, as a way to exert ideological control and influence over the southeast Asian Buddhist community and counter the influence of Indian Buddhism.
 The temple promotes Chinese government-approved religious practices known as "South China Sea Buddhism."
 The temple's religious messaging has been managed by the Chinese Communist Party's United Front Work Department since 2018.